DM Tools For Digital Annotation and Linking

 In this phase of development, we are collaborating with several use cases in the humanities.
 These projects are directed by scholars from a range of fields including: English literature, art history, French literature, and musicology.
 Resources of interest in these projects include digitized versions of Old English, Latin, and French manuscripts and medieval maps and scrolls.

-Current Developmental Goals: In the next phase of DM development, we will be focusing primarily on the ability to: A) create and manage collections of images and texts; B) add the ability for users and groups in order to create, track and organize work by different collaborators within a working group; and C) easily "roll out" the linked and annotated data created within the DM enviroment to a wide array of standard publishing formats (e.g. for automated and updatable display within platforms such as Omeka, MediaWiki, and the like).
+Current Developmental Goals: In the next phase of DM development, we will be focusing primarily on the ability to: A) create and manage collections of images and texts; B) add the ability for users and groups in order to create, track and organize work by different collaborators within a working group; and C) easily "roll out" the linked and annotated data created within the DM enviroment for publishing or other interoperability.
 DM will use its current NEH Digital Humanities Implementation Grant to realize these goals.

-For a sneak peek at some of the new DM features (to be available in Summer, 2013) for working with multiple manuscript repositories in the same workspace, watch this:
+For a view of new DM features in development for working with multiple manuscript repositories in the same workspace, watch this:

-See the second video (the last few minutes) and images below for examples of the DM in several ongoing use cases.
-Current projects using DM include:
+See the second video (the last few minutes) and images below for examples of the DM in several use cases.
+Projects that have used DM include:

-- Parker's Scribes: Scholars at the University of Toronto and the University of Oxford are using DM to distinguish and characterize the scribes of Archbishop Matthew Parker's manuscript collection.
+- Parker's Scribes: Scholars at the University of Toronto and the University of Oxford used DM to distinguish and characterize the scribes of Archbishop Matthew Parker's manuscript collection.
 Their approach is based on the handwriting in scribal notations appearing throughout the more than 500 manuscripts in this collection.

 - Pelagios: (various projects and institutions) Pelagios are a collective of projects connected by a shared vision of a world in which the geography of the past is every bit as interconnected, interactive and interesting as the present.
 Each project represents a different perspective on Antiquity, whether map, text or archaeological record, and is committed to open access and a pragmatic lightweight approach that encourages putting the Ancient World online.
 Pelagios is currently partnering with DM and other projects to develop rich data on medieval maps to add to an integrated database.

-- Dictionary of Old English (DOE): Using DM, scholars at the Dictionary of Old English are identifying and annotating examples of textual cruxes found in manuscripts in the Parker collection.
+- Dictionary of Old English (DOE): Using DM, scholars at the Dictionary of Old English used DM to annotate examples of textual cruxes found in manuscripts in the Parker collection.
 Thumbnail images and annotation text will be included in DOE entries referencing cruxes.

 - Virtual Mappa Project (Martin Foys, Drew University; Peter Barber, Kimberly Kowal, British Library; Asa Mittman, California State University-Chico): the original research initiative that led to the development of the DM Toolset.
 VMP is a case study in how medieval maps of the world and related geographic texts may be collected, annotated and networked, and plans to include maps from the British Library, the Parker Library (Corpus Christie College, Cambridge) and the Bodleian Library (Oxford).
 VMP is the beginning of a substantial project to develop a truly interoperable resource that virtually collects and displays content hosted across several digital repositories.